Animal Welfare Legislation and Standards

 SPCA advocates for the term ‘physical, health and behavioural needs’ in the Animal Welfare Act 1999 to be redefined.

 The definition of physical, health and behavioural needs is central to the function of the Animal Welfare Act.
+For example, an owner or person in charge of an animal must meet their physical, health, and behavioural needs.
 The current definition of physical, health and behavioural needs is based on the Five Freedoms.
 Scientific understanding of animals has progressed markedly since the Act was drafted and animal welfare should be understood in terms of both negative and positive mental states.

-SPCA advocates that the Five Domains model should inform legislation and standards.
+SPCA advocates that the Five Domains model should inform legislation and standards to support minimising negative welfare and promoting positive welfare.

 SPCA advocates for animal welfare standards to be clear and enforceable.